Part 4EarthingBondingProtection

 The purpose of earthing is simple: if a fault occurs — say the live conductor touches the metal casing of an appliance — the fault current needs a low-resistance path back to the source so that the protective device (MCB, fuse, or RCD) can detect it and disconnect the supply quickly.

-Without this path, the metal casing would sit at a dangerous voltage.
-Anyone touching it would become the path to earth — through their body.
+Key Principle: Without a low-resistance earth fault path, the metal casing of a faulty appliance sits at a dangerous voltage.
+Anyone touching it becomes the path to earth — through their body.

 Regulation 411.3.1.1 of BS 7671 requires that, under earth fault conditions, the protective device must disconnect the circuit within:

-• 0.4 seconds for circuits supplying socket outlets and portable equipment (up to 32A)
+Socket outlets and portable equipment (up to 32A)0.4 seconds

 Earth fault current path